aljazceru/awesome-nostr/README.md

 - [Beagle](https://0xli.github.io/beagle.chat/)![stars](https://img.shields.io/github/stars/0xli/beagle.chat.svg?style=social) - Decentralized real-time Text/Audio/Video chat client for iOS, using nostr relays for users to share information and moments by posts of text, image and video.
 - [BlazeJump](https://github.com/objectwizard/BlazeJump)![stars](https://img.shields.io/github/stars/objectwizard/BlazeJump.svg?style=social) - A fast web client boilerplate written in C# / Blazor, that uses an in-browser SQLite database.
 - [Bookstr](https://bookstr.xyz/)- Discover, track, and share your reading journey on the decentralized Nostr network.
 No corporations.
 No ads.
 No data tracking.
 Just books.
 - [Blobbi](https://blobbi.pet/) - Your Virtual Pet on the Nostr Network.
 Adopt and care for your own unique digital companion that lives forever on the decentralized web.
-Each Nostr account can have one special Blobbi pet!
 - [Blockcore Notes](https://github.com/block-core/blockcore-notes) ![stars](https://img.shields.io/github/stars/block-core/blockcore-notes.svg?style=social) - Progressive Web App that can be installed on mobile and desktop, organize following in circles and have both public and private following lists.
 Dynamic interface for different uses, such as optimized for photograph viewing
   - [notes.blockcore.net](https://notes.blockcore.net/)
 - [Blowater](https://blowater.deno.dev) - A desktop Web client focusing on chat with delightful UX